Skip to content

 Instructor: Dr. Taylor Kessler Faulkner

 A broad introduction to methods and implementations in artificial intelligence and machine learning.
 Topics may include clustering, classification, regression, recommender systems, and neural networks.
-Recommended: familiarity with a coding language such as Python, and introductory statistics.
+This course will cover potential pitfalls and drawbacks of different AI and ML methods, fundamental concepts in AI ethics such as bias and fairness, and an overview of how AI and ML can be applied to real applications.
 CSE Modern AI Methods students only.

 Winter 2026